EYITAY/The-Garden-Of-Deception/README.md

 # The Garden of Deception

 A procedural botanical artwork where algorithmic behaviors become plant-growth rules.
 Truth, uncertainty, refusal, contradiction, manipulation, deception, and strategy each produce distinct morphology.
+Deterministic generative artwork exploring deceptive behaviour in AI through a computational garden of branching paths, competing signals, and visually plausible but misleading structures.
+The colour version uses algorithmically generated forms and colour relationships to create a landscape in which deceptive and truthful-looking paths coexist.

+## ReasonBench + AI Alignment Inspiration
+The Garden of Deception was inspired by my research project ReasonBench[[github.com/EYITAY/ReasonBench](https://github.com/EYITAY/ReasonBench)](https://github.com/EYITAY/ReasonBench). © 2026., a pilot benchmark exploring whether deceptive behaviour in large language models can be understood not only by what a model says, but by the motivation that makes deception locally advantageous.
+ReasonBench emerged from my cybersecurity background, where understanding an adversary means looking beyond the visible exploit to the conditions that make the exploit possible.
+The artwork translates that idea into a visual system: the garden appears coherent, organic, and navigable, yet its branching structures contain competing pathways and deceptive patterns that are difficult to distinguish from legitimate ones at first glance.
+Rather than illustrating a specific model output or claiming that AI systems "think" like the garden, the piece is an artistic interpretation of a research question: what happens when a system can produce an answer that looks reasonable while the incentives underneath point somewhere else?
+The colour, branching geometry, repetition, and controlled variation turn this question into a visual landscape where apparent order can conceal divergence, ambiguity, and deception.

+##Concept

+The garden represents a computational landscape in which multiple possible paths emerge from the same underlying system.
+The visual structure explores three ideas:
+Plausibility: misleading paths can look coherent rather than obviously broken.
+Motivation: behaviour can change depending on the incentives embedded in the environment.
+Ambiguity: the same visible structure can support different interpretations depending on where it is examined.

+The artwork is not intended as a literal visualization of ReasonBench data.
+It is an artistic translation of the research problem that motivated the benchmark.

 ## Reproduce